Our policy is based on the notion of ‘look smart – act smart – be smart’ and that a school uniform:

 The school does not permit children to have extreme haircuts or colouring that could serve as a distraction to other children.
 Hair bands, clips etc should be discreet designs in colours compatible with school colours and only used in order to keep hair in place.
 Long hair should be tied back with blue or black bobbles for practical subjects, including P.E.
 Some hair ornaments, such as clips, slides or headbands that are of plain design, may need to be removed for P.E. on the ground of Health and Safety.

-Boys are not permitted to have Mohicans or shaved designs sculpted in their hair.
+Children are not permitted to have Mohicans or shaved designs sculpted in their hair.

 No make-up, including nail varnish, may be worn during the school day.
 Similarly, temporary transfers of fake tattoos are not permitted.

 Children who attend school wearing makeup shall be asked to remove and wash off immediately.